 This girl is one of those that just looks like she stepped off a mountainside in Switzerland…she just needs a bell hung around her neck!
 She was on my list, but I just can’t keep as many as I want.
 Her volume is exceptional.
 She is as thick and deep as they come.
 Her dam is also an Ivan daughter on top, Shaka on the bottom.
 I want to note….Calvin bred consistency in his herd….I told him that when I saw them.
 As I study pedigrees, I see why.
 It is a disciplined approach to cattle breeding.
 She weaned a top calf last year.
 She may be older, but I think she has a lot to offer!
 Has a cream colored bull calf by her side.

 62Y Age 8 Sire: Wonderbar Dam Fieldstone 37U BW 93 Adj WW 515

 This is cow is like many others….Ivan on top, goes back to Shaka Buekes on the bottom side.
 Calvin put her on his top picks.
 She is a smooth CLEAN FRONTED cow!
 Looks like show genetics to me!

 74A Age 6 Sire: Wonderbar Dam: Fieldstone 32X BW 88 Adj.
 WW 572

 The last cow listed was on Fieldstones “top pick” list as well. !
 Her dam was a Mr. International daughter, that goes to Shaka on her top side.
 Her grand dam was an ET cow called Fortune Cookie.
 He was a good breeder, that is for sure!

-That is the group I have for sale, everyone, a nice female!
+That is the a large part of the Fullblood females I have for sale, everyone, a nice female!
 I want to try to keep the rest, but stay tuned, who know’s?
 Our weather has been very difficult for us.
 We aren’t enjoying all the rain most of Texas has gotten!